danschaffer/homepage/about.md

 permalink: /about/
 ---

-Hi, I'm a site reliabilty engineer in the Boston area.
+Hi, I am a site reliabilty engineer in the Boston area.
 My work interests are automating processes and creating infrastructure.
 I enjoy learning new technologies and tackling difficult problems.

 My other interests are 3d printing, electronics, rock climbing, biking and running!
 I also really like cooking, looking at pictures of food, and tacking random cooking projects.